-At Stratford School Academy, we believe in providing the best possible support to enable all pupils to achieve their full potential.
-We endeavour to provide an environment where all pupils, including those with SEND are able to access a broad, balanced and challenging curriculum.
+At Stratford School Academy, we believe in providing the best possible support to enable all students to achieve their full potential.
+We endeavour to provide an environment where all pupils, including those with SEND, are able to access a broad, balanced and challenging curriculum.

 As part of the Children and Families Act 2014, the London Borough of Newham are required to publish a ‘Local Offer’ which outlines the support that is accessible for children with SEND in the local area.

-Newham London: Local Offer Alongside this, schools are required to publish information about their arrangements for identifying, assessing and making provision for pupils with SEND.
+Alongside this, schools are required to publish information about their arrangements for identifying, assessing and making provision for students with SEND.